Skip to main content

 What Does the Weekly Metrics Review Look Like?

 The weekly metrics review is a 30-minute meeting every Monday where leadership reviews the KPI tree.
-This is The Revenue Cadence at its most basic: five metrics, a status color, one sentence of explanation per metric, and two action items max.
+This is the revenue cadence at its most basic: five metrics, a status color, one sentence of explanation per metric, and two action items max.

 Minutes 1-5: Each metric owner reads their number and its status.
 Green means on track.
 Yellow means trending down.
 Red means below target for two or more consecutive weeks.